the-argus/okaylib/README.md

 ## misc improvements / backlog

+- [ ] Remove static_asserts from all fmt::formatters so users can check if
+      something with a view in it is formattable with fmt::is_formattable. replace w/ enable_if.
 - [ ] Remove dependency on `<memory>` header from `okay/detail/addressof.h`
 - [ ] Add option to disable undefined behavior checks which are normally on in both release and debug mode (such as array bounds checks on iterators)